 We continue to work closely with the Rhode Island Department of Human Services (DHS), and follow CDC guidelines and Governor Raimondo’s plan to reopen Rhode Island child care centers.
 We have worked hard to make changes to allow us to provide a service for families.
-Read more about the Reopening RI plan: Child care during COVID-19: Four key principles for delivering safe care and early education
+Read more about the Reopening RI plans at reopeningri.com.

-Our child drop-off and pick up routines have been revised, please see here for details.
+- Drop-off and pick up routines.
+Changes have been made to our routines, please see here for details.

 - Handwashing and sanitizing.
 Everyone who enters the building will need to wash hands, and we’ll continue to incorporate handwashing into our curriculum.
 Hand sanitizer dispensers will be available at entry areas and throughout the center.

 - Increased cleaning & disinfecting.
 Staff will continue to clean throughout the day.
 Toys, playground equipment, and other high-touch surfaces will be regularly disinfected and rotated throughout the day.
 We will pause the use of sensory tables, large pillows or stuffed animals, and other materials that are difficult to clean.

 - Increased professional cleaning.
 Professional cleaners will clean and sanitize daily.
 Each center is also scheduled for a deep cleaning before the center reopens.